ShyPixie/mintty-dropdown/README.md

 2. Press the Calculator key to toggle console

-You can change the toggle key, default shell, terminal size, and other options by editing the ahk script and building again.
+You can change the toggle key, default shell, terminal size, and other options by editing configuration file (mintty-dropdown.ini)

 ---